SeldonIO/seldon-core/ansible/README.md

 ### Setup Ecosystem

-Seldon runs by default in `seldon-mesh` namespace and a Jaeger pod and  and OpenTelemtry collector are installed in the chosen namespace.
+Seldon runs by default in `seldon-mesh` namespace and a Jaeger pod and  and OpenTelemetry collector are installed in the chosen namespace.
 Run the following:

 ```bash
 ansible-playbook playbooks/setup-ecosystem.yaml